-The old farmers weigh station out by the road is still functional and was used mostly to weigh bulk items by the truckload, such as coal, before they came prepackaged in standard-sized bags.
+The 8-ton platform scale at the weigh station out by the road is still functional and was used mostly to weigh bulk items by the truckload, such as coal, before they came prepackaged in standard-sized bags.
 The scale was made by Pennsylvania Scale Company which is still in business!

 - A combined public hall and roller-skating rink was built in Pine Plains in 1885.
 It was one of the first in the area.
 Skaters came from all over the county to compete here.
 Barrel jumping was a particular favorite.
 Figure skating was also popular.
 The building was later moved in stages to its present location on South Main Street, becoming the main building for Samuel Deuel's business and later Deuel's hardware store.

 - Briarcliff Farms once supplied stock for 95% of the Angus beef cattle in the U.S. It all began in 1907, when Walter Law relocated his massive dairy operation to Pine Plains from Westchester County.
 Within 3 months he bought up 12 local farms on both sides of present-day Route 82, totaling 3249 acres.
 In 1918, Oakleigh Thorne purchased Briarcliff and changed over to raising prized Aberdeen Angus cattle.